 Knitting Details For knitting-types:

 -In the round, on double-points: Knit a ribbed cuff.
-I like K
+I like K2, P1

 -Knit around plain 3-4 rows.
 Increase a bit for hand width.

--Knit around until mitten reaches webbing of thumb comfort
+-Knit around until mitten reaches webbing of thumb comfortably when tried on.

 -Now I like to knit the thumb.
 I do this because it's easier and prettier than making a hole for the thumb and trying to pick up the stitches around it later.
 Put hand stitches on holder, (everything except the gore) knit around for length of thumb, decrease quickly, and sew in tail.